scottbedard/hexchess/README.md

 ## Wasm Bindings

 The Rust crate for this library is exposed via WebAssembly.
-If your environment permits it, these are the functions you should use when writing engines or evaluators.

-All APIs are the same as above, but with a functional syntax that accepts a `Hexchess` as the first argument, and returns a new `Hexchess` instance.
-The following methods are available to create and serialize objects.
+All APIs are the same as above, but with a functional syntax that accepts a `HexchessStruct`, and returns a new `HexchessStruct`.

 ```ts
 import {